asheriff/resume/AaronSheriff.md

 Created front-end development processes for automating building, optimizing, testing, and deploying web assets.
 Integrated front-end tooling with embedded Linux build system (BitBake).
-Tools used include Ruby, thor, node.js, grunt, jasmine, and phantom.js.
+Tools used include Ruby, thor, node.js, grunt, browserify/CommonJS, jasmine, and phantom.js.

 Championed migration from SVN to Git, migrated legacy repositories, and provided training and support for new Git users.
-Assisted in creating process work flows using 3rd party tools such as Jira, Bitbucket, and Jenkins to facilitate issue tracking, code review, automated builds, and release management.
+Assisted in creating process work flows using 3rd party tools such as Jira, Bitbucket, Crucible, and Jenkins to facilitate issue tracking, code review, automated builds, and release management.

-### SHPS ###
+### SHPS / Carewise Health ###
-> www.shps.com, Plymouth MN                       * August 2001 – October 2011 *
+> Plymouth MN                                     * August 2001 – October 2011 *

 #### Developer 3 ####
 Created high-fidelity prototype for new product utilizing Ruby (Ramaze MVC